 Each specialization requires specific knowledge and skills, and sonographers may choose to focus on a particular area based on their interests and career goals.

-According to the latest report from the Canadian Association of Radiologists, neuro sonography will be the highest-paid type of sonography in Canada by 2024.
+According to the latest report from the Canadian Association of Radiologists, neuro sonography will be the highest-paid type of sonography in Canada.
 This is due to its growing popularity as a diagnostic tool for conditions such as stroke, brain tumors, and epilepsy.
 Neuro sonography is already the most commonly performed type of career in diagnostic medical sonography in Canada.

 What is a Typical Day in the Life of a Sonographer?